 - Divide evenly into prepared muffin pan making sure each has about the same amount of liquid and oats.

 - Bake for 20-25 minutes or until set.
 They should be slightly brown around edges.

-- Remove to wire rack and let cool completely.
-Remove from pan carefully by inserting a fork or small spatula down the side and lifting slowly.
-Set on wire rack to finish cooling.
+- Set the muffin pan on a wire rack and let the muffins cool completely.
+When cooled, remove from the pan by carefully running a knife around the outside then inserting a fork or small spatula down the side and lifting slowly.
+Set them on a wire rack to finish cooling.

 This post has been updated with better directions and new photos.
 It was first published on April 15, 2016.